WebDevStudios/nextjs-wordpress-starter/docs/docs/contributing.md

 ### Git Workflow

-1. Create a `feature` branch off `canary`
+1. Create a `feature` branch off `main`
 2. Work locally adhering to coding standards
 3. When your `feature` has been tested, open a Pull Request (PR) and fill out the PR template
 4. Your PR must pass assertions and deploy successfully
-5. After peer review, the PR will be merged back into `canary`
+5. After peer review, the PR will be merged back into `main`
 6. Repeat ♻️

 ### Code Linting